 To control experimental timing, we utilized the “IntervalTimer” function, unique to the standard Teensy library, which can repeatedly call a function at specified intervals.
 We set the “IntervalTimer” to be 50,000 microseconds (50 ms) or 20 Hz in our experiment.
 Using IntervalTimer, we repeatedly called a function that sent the accumulated displacement of the motion sensor readings to the attached PC.
 We acquired the x and y displacement readings from each sensor with freely available functions on GitHub (https://github.com/markbucklin/NavigationSensor), which read accumulated displacement from the “motion burst” register of each sensor.
 After reading the motion sensor, a digital “on” pulse that lasted for 1 ms was sent out of a digital pin designed to initiate an image frame capture from a sCMOS camera.
 To characterize the temporal precision of different digital pulses generated by the custom script using the “IntervalTimer” function, we recorded the digital outputs with a commercial system (Tucker Davis Technologies RZ5D (TDT RZ5D)) at 3051.76 Hz.

 The GUI for this experiment allows a user to specify a filename, the length of each trial, the sampling rate, and the options to start or stop an experiment at any time.
-The “Stop” button sends data serially to the Teensy 3.2, which terminates the experiment and resets all experimental parametersboard.
-The GUI records, on the attached PC, the Teensy-reported time stamp of each frame, the Teensy-reported duration of each frame, and the displacement in the X- and Y- directions of the ADNS-9800 sensors during each time frame.
+The “Stop” button sends data serially to the Teensy 3.2, which terminates the experiment and resets all experimental parameters set on the Teensy board.
+The GUI records, on the attached PC, the Teensy-reported time stamps of each frame, the Teensy-reported duration of each frame, and the displacement in the X- and Y- directions of the ADNS-9800 sensors during each time frame.

 2.4 Trace conditioning eye blink experiment